-When Caryl Engstrom, 49, found a lump in her right breast, she immediately knew something was wrong.
-Despite a normal mammogram two months earlier and recent breast exams by her internist and gynecologist, who found nothing amiss, Engstrom knew she needed to call her doctor immediately.
+When Caryl Engstrom, 49, found a lump in her right breast, she knew something was wrong.
+Despite a normal mammogram 2 months earlier and recent breast exams by her internist and gynecologist, who found nothing amiss, Engstrom knew she needed to call her doctor right away.
 "I just had a gut feeling.
 It was a sizable lump and just didn't feel right to me."

 Engstrom's suspicions turned out to be correct when a biopsy revealed she had stage 2 breast cancer.

-Although almost 65% of women over 40 have had a mammogram in the last two years, according to the CDC, cancer isn't always caught by screening tests.
+Although almost 65% of women over 40 have had a mammogram in the last 2 years, according to the CDC, cancer isn't always caught by screening tests.

-Moreover, when women do suspect something, fear sometimes prevents them from seeing a doctor right away, says Beth Y. Karlan, MD, director of the Women's Cancer Research Program at Cedars-Sinai's Samuel Oschin Comprehensive Cancer Institute in Los Angeles.
-Or women minimize or misinterpret symptoms that could indicate cancer.
+And when women do suspect something, fear sometimes prevents them from seeing a doctor right away, says Beth Y. Karlan, MD.
+She's the director of the Women's Cancer Research Program at Cedars-Sinai's Samuel Oschin Comprehensive Cancer Institute in Los Angeles.
+Or women downplay or misinterpret symptoms that could point tocancer.

 "They say, 'Oh, this bloating is nothing.
-It can wait,'" says Karlan.
+It can wait,'" Karlan says.
 "There's this idea that if you look into it, if you acknowledge the symptoms, then something is going to change in your life, and you don't want it to change.

 "But warning signs do not mean cancer," she adds.
 "Even if you have all of them.
 There are many other benign diagnoses or physiological changes that can also cause warning signs."
-For instance, you can have bloating, low back pain, and pelvic pressure and just have fibroids, says Karlan.
+For instance, you can have bloating, low back pain, and pelvic pressure and just have fibroids, Karlan says.

-Regular checkups and screenings such as Pap smears and mammograms, as well as knowing your own body, are all crucial for good health, Karlan adds.
+Regular checkups and screening tests such as Pap smears and mammograms, as well as knowing your own body, are all crucial for good health, Karlan says.

 Which changes are worth bringing to your doctor's attention?
-We've asked experts about the signs and symptoms you most want to keep on your radar screen.
+We've asked experts about the symptoms you need to keep on your radar screen.